At Bridgnorth Endowed, our aim is to provide a broad and balanced curriculum that ensures we:

-Research shows that learning activities that require greater depth of analysis lead to better retention in long-term memory.
+Research shows that learning activities requiring greater depth of analysis lead to better retention in long-term memory, which in turn leads to mastery.

-Curriculum Leaders and teachers use SOLO to design learning objectives, curriculum plans, lessons and assessments that foster an enjoyment of learning and challenge pupils to think.
+Our subject leaders and teachers carefully sequence the curriculum with this objective in mind.
+We aim to provide lessons that foster an enjoyment of learning and challenge pupils to think.

 Key Stage 3

-Particular emphasis is given to the development of strong literacy skills at Key Stage 3.
-Pupils’ reading and writing levels are assessed regularly throughout Key Stage 3 and intensive additional support is provided to accelerate progress where necessary.
+Particular emphasis is given to the development of literacy skills.
+Pupils’ reading and writing levels are assessed regularly throughout Key Stage 3 and additional support is provided to accelerate progress where necessary.

-All pupils study the core subjects (English, Maths and Science); the humanities subjects (Geography, History and RE); Modern Foreign Languages (French and Spanish); Design Technology subjects; and Creative Arts subjects, including Physical Education.
+All pupils study the core subjects (English, Maths and Science); the humanities subjects (Geography, History and RE); Modern Foreign Languages (French and/or Spanish); Design Technology subjects; and Creative Arts subjects, including Physical Education.

 Key Stage 4

 The majority of pupils undertake the English Baccalaureate, which comprises GCSEs in English, Mathematics, Science, the Humanities and a Modern Foreign Language.
 For the small number of pupils for whom the English Baccalaureate is not suitable, we offer alternative courses in the Modern Foreign Language option.

-Pupils are also able to choose to from a range of Design Technology and Creative Arts subjects, including Design Technology, Food Technology, Computer Science, Art, Drama, Music and Physical Education.
+Pupils are also able to choose from a range of other options, including Design Technology and Creative Arts subjects, including Design Technology, Food Technology, Computer Science, Art, Drama, Music and Physical Education.